karthikhn16/Blog-Website/README.md

    git clone https://github.com/yourusername/blog-website.git
 cd blog-website
 ## Installation instructions
-cd blog-website
+cd blog-website<br>
-npm install
+npm install<br>
 node index.js
 ## Features
-View Blogs: Explore existing blogs with ease.
+View Blogs: Explore existing blogs with ease.<br>
-Create a New Blog:
+Create a New Blog:<br>
-Click on the "New Blog" button.
+Click on the "New Blog" button.<br>
-Add a title, content, and upload images for your blog.
+Add a title, content, and upload images for your blog.<br>
-Hit the "Publish" button to share your masterpiece.
+Hit the "Publish" button to share your masterpiece.<br>

 ## Project Structure
-/public: Contains static assets like stylesheets and client-side JavaScript.
+/public: Contains static assets like stylesheets and client-side JavaScript.<br>
-/views: EJS templates for rendering HTML pages.
+/views: EJS templates for rendering HTML pages.<br>
-/routes: Express route handlers. index.js: The main entry point of the application.
+/routes: Express route handlers.<br>
+index.js: The main entry point of the application.

 ## Technologies Used
-Node.js: A JavaScript runtime for server-side development.
+Node.js: A JavaScript runtime for server-side development.<br>
-Express: A web application framework for Node.js.
+Express: A web application framework for Node.js.<br>
-EJS (Embedded JavaScript): A templating engine for rendering dynamic content.
+EJS (Embedded JavaScript): A templating engine for rendering dynamic content.<br>
-CSS: Styling for a visually appealing user interface.
+CSS: Styling for a visually appealing user interface.<br>
 JavaScript: Client-side scripting for interactive features.